dmitriz/gulp-automation/README.md

 Status](https://travis-ci.org/dmitriz/gulp-automation.svg?branch=master)](https://travis-ci.org/dmitriz/gulp-automation)

 ## LiveReload
-**LiveReload** monitors changes in your files and instantly update all changes in your browser.
-It is very useful when you are updating your site and don't want to keep manually reloading the page in your browser after every edit.
+**LiveReload** monitors changes in your files and instantly updates all changes in your browser.
+It is very useful when you are updating your site and don't want to keep manually reloading the page in your browser again and again after every edit.

-Surprisingly there seem to be a lack of **simple clean working solution** that is **easy to install, maintain and customize**.
+Surprisingly there seems to be lack of **simple clean working solutions** that are **easy to install, maintain and customize**.

 Many of them are based on installing a **Chrome browser extension**.
 However, in addition to being **limited** to Chrome browser, [Chrome extensions are **vulnerable**](http://www.techrepublic.com/blog/it-security/chrome-extensions-are-vulnerable-advantage-bad-guys/).

 Other solutions are based on manually adding a script tag inside your HTML file.
-This adds to maintenance headache to remember removing it from your production code, among others.
+This adds to the maintenance headache to remember removing it from your production code, among others.

 Both extension and extra tags are completely unnecessary!